 True Garlic Seeds

-Garlicana occasionally offers true seeds.
-These are processed and cleaned in midwinter.
-Availability is limited and inconsistent.
-Offerings are a byproduct of the on-farm breeding project.
+Garlicana used to offer true seeds.
+These were a byproduct of the still ongoing on-farm breeding project.
 While thousands of seeds are collected, this remains experimental.
 True Garlic Seed (TGS) is not a viable means to produce garlic as you would grow onions, it’s a long term project with inconsistent results.
 It can, however, be very rewarding and we are pleased to introduce many new and diverse garlic varieties If a nerdy, multi-year project to produce new garlic varieties appeals to you, Read more…